Zayed bin Sultan Al Nahyan: Memorials and legacy

+Year of Zayed

+On 6 August 2017, the Emirates News Agency reported that Sheikh Khalifa bin Zayed al-Nahyan, President of the United Arab Emirates issued directives that declared 2018 to be the Year of Zayed in honor of his father, Sheikh Zayed.
+The declaration came during Zayed's 51st anniversary of assuming the leadership of Abu Dhabi in 1966, who became the ruler by replacing Sheikh Shakbut and was aimed to commemorate centenary birth anniversary of Sheikh Zayed.

 Founder's Memorial

 In 2018, a year dedicated in the UAE to the celebration of Zayed's life and legacy, the Founder's Memorial was opened in Abu Dhabi.
 The memorial consists of an open Heritage Garden and Sanctuary Garden at the centre of which is a cubic pavilion housing The Constellation, an artwork dedicated to Zayed's memory.

 Marriage and children

-Zayed bin Sultan married seven times and has 18 sons.
-His children are as follows:
+Zayed bin Sultan married seven times and has 19 sons.
+His 30 children are listed as follows: